-In June of 2004, after the loss of my first daughter, Bella, smiling was pretty hard to do.
-My family and I had 18 beautiful days with Bella before an unexpected infection took hold.
-I begged Bella to stay with us and I promised her we would make a difference together, but her body had already made other plans.
-During our stay at Children’s Healthcare of Atlanta, I relied not only on the strength of my family but also on the amazing and giving staff that offered words of encouragement and hope at a time when I felt like I couldn’t go on.
+In June of 2004, after the loss of my first daughter, Bella, heartache was the only emotion I knew.
+My husband and I had 18 beautiful days with Bella before an unexpected infection took hold.
+I begged Bella to stay with me, promising we would make a difference together, but her body had already made other plans.
+During our stay at Children’s Healthcare of Atlanta, I relied not only on the strength of my family but also on the amazing and giving staff, offering words of encouragement and hope at a time when I felt like I couldn’t go on.

-In September of 2005, I was blessed with Ava, my precious little 3 ½ lb. baby girl.
-She always inspired me to live in the moment, and her sweet, fun, loving spirit is a constant reminder to make the most of every day.
-Through Ava, I have learned to embrace the beauty that has been placed in front of me and I am so thankful for the opportunities that have come my way.
+A year and half later I was blessed with another beautiful little girl named Ava.
+Weighing only 3 ½ lbs, this precious baby began teaching me life lessons, some still learning today.
+Her sweet, loving spirit is a constant reminder to make the most of every day.
+Through Ava and Bella, I have learned to embrace the beauty that has been placed in front of me and I am grateful for every experience that comes my way.

 Riding on the inspiration from my daughters and building on the experience I’ve gained in the fashion and beauty industry, I created (PLĀ) Beauty as a high-fashion, customizable cosmetic line with makeup that makes more than a physical impression but a lasting impression by donating a portion of proceeds to Children’s Healthcare of Atlanta and other children’s hospitals where (PLĀ) Beauty is sold.